cryptosubh/blog/_drafts/Linux_Vocab.md

 * **quoting**
 Mechanism for the shell to selectively suppress unwanted expansions
   * *double quotes*
-  all speical characters used by the shell lose their special meaning with the exception of $, \, and \` word-splitting; pathname, tilde & brace expansion are suppressed parameter, arithmetic, and command substitution are still carried out
+  all speical characters used by the shell lose their special meaning with the exception of $, \, and \`
+  word-splitting; pathname, tilde & brace expansion are suppressed parameter, arithmetic, and command substitution are still carried out
+  * *single quotes*
+  suppress all expansions